 It is recommended that each student have a journal for keeping notes and a binder for returned papers, handouts, etc. This journal will be graded, and students are expected to be able to locate and produce a paper if needed.
 Donations of Kleenex, dry erase markers and hand sanitizer are greatly appreciated and will receive extra credit (3 per six weeks).

 These percentages will make up 85% of the students’ grade, with the remaining 15% coming from the district required final exam.

 Semester 1 Semester 2

-Science is a Technology and lab based class and it is of utmost importance that students become familiar with and follow all technology acceptable use policies and lab safety rules, lab procedures, and oral instructions.
+Science is a lab based class and it is of utmost importance that students become familiar with and follow all lab safety rules, lab procedures, and oral instructions.
 A CHISD safety contract will be completed and turned in by each student before they are allowed to participate in a lab activity.
 Failure to turn in the safety contract will prevent a student from participating in lab and may result in a zero for the grade.
 In Addition, all students will score 80% or better on a basic safety test before they will be allowed to participate in a lab.

 Exams and major projects:

 Students will be given adequate notice of upcoming exams and project due dates.
-These will be posted in the classroom and website.
-There will be three tests each 9 weeks.
+These will be posted in the classroom.
+There will be two tests each six weeks.